International Senior Thesis Research Grant (Summer)

 International Travel

 Please be aware that all students who receive funds for research abroad must meet additional requirements set out by Northwestern's Office of Global Safety and Security.
 As non-credit travelers, all student awardees must complete the International Travel Registry.
 Northwestern undergraduates planning university-sponsored travel to countries with a U.S. Department of State Travel Advisory Level 3 or 4 are restricted and require special permission.
-University funds to support the trip will not be released until such permission has been granted—students must begin this process with the Office of Global Safety and Security at least six weeks in advance of the pre-departure date.
+University funds to support the trip will not be released until such permission has been granted—students must begin this process with Northwestern's Office of Global Safety and Security at least six weeks in advance of the pre-departure date.

 Human Subjects Research

 If proposed research involves collecting data from human subjects (including interviews, surveys, etc.), you will need to obtain Institutional Review Board (IRB) approval before you may begin your project.
 The IRB is a multidisciplinary committee that reviews research involving human subjects to ensure the rights and welfare of human subjects are protected.
-For this approval, you will need to complete an IRB application (see the IRB web site for the IRB Protocols, Templates and Forms that you may need).
+For this approval, you will need to complete an IRB application (see the IRB web site for the IRB Protocols, Templates, and Forms that you may need).
 If approved for funding, your award is conditional upon your forwarding to the Buffett Institute documentation from IRB showing their full approval.
 Funds will not be disbursed until this is received.
 While students will prepare the IRB application (as the Primary Contact), only faculty can serve as PI (Principal Investigator) and submit the application.

 If you intend to conduct human subjects research, you must have started your IRB application and will be asked to share the IRB application number in our grant application.
 While it is not necessary to have it fully approved by the application deadline, we highly recommend and submitting as soon as possible, because the review and approval period can be lengthy.
 You do not need to wait until you have secured funding.